debmalya/motivate/README.md

 # motivate
-Have inspirational quote to motivate a person.
+Have inspirational quote to motivate.

 To add new quote edit js/quotes.js add your quote.
 Be careful to close it properly.
 Please do use only ASCII characters for the time being.